2016 USRA Stock Car Rules

 7.6.2 Homemade aluminum, plastic or fiberglass seats are not allowed.

-7.6.3 Must be properly installed and seat back cannot be moved back further than rear edge of quarter post.
+7.6.3 Must be properly installed and seat back cannot be moved back further than seventy two (72) inches from rear of engine block.

 7.6.4 High-back aluminum seats only.
 Full containment racing seats are strongly recommended.